Spiral: From the Book of Saw (2021) Plot Twist & Ending: Who Is The Copycat Killer?

 The Final Test

-William leads Zeke to the final trap.
-Marcus Banks is suspended in the air, with tubes draining his blood into jars on the floor.
-William reveals the depth of the corruption: as Chief, Marcus had enacted "Article 8," a policy that protected dirty cops like Bozwick and Fitch to maintain arrest statistics, effectively institutionalizing the corruption.
-William hands Zeke a revolver with a single bullet and presents a final dilemma: Zeke can shoot a spiral-shaped target to save his father and allow William to escape, or he can use the bullet to kill William, which will result in the trap killing Marcus.
+William leads Zeke to a warehouse floor where Marcus Banks is suspended in the air by wires.
+Tubes are connected to Marcus's limbs, slowly draining his blood into jars on the floor.
+William explains that during Marcus's tenure as Chief, he enacted "Article 8," a policy that protected corrupt officers like Bozwick and Fitch, allowing them to operate with impunity.
+William hands Zeke a revolver with a single bullet and presents a final ultimatum: Zeke can use the bullet to shoot a spiral target on the wall, which will lower Marcus to safety but allow William to escape, or he can kill William, leaving no time to save his father from bleeding out.

+As the tension peaks, William secretly calls the police, reporting an active shooter to draw a SWAT team to their location.
 Zeke makes his choice; he aims at the spiral target and fires.
-The mechanism activates, loosening the restraints and lowering Marcus safely to the floor.
-However, as Zeke turns to pursue and attack William, the SWAT team breaches the building.
-The door opening trips a wire that reactivates Marcus's trap.
+The mechanism activates, loosening the wires and lowering a weakened Marcus to the floor.
+Zeke then attacks William, pummeling him in a rage, but the SWAT team breaches the warehouse at that exact moment.

 Post a Comment